kennysmithed/oels2022/oels_practical_wk3_notes.md

 };
 ```

-## Can you change the judgment trials so participants can provide a single-digit numerical response, e.g. any number between 1 and 9, rather than simply allowing y or n as valid responses?
+### Can you change the judgment trials so participants can provide a single-digit numerical response, e.g. any number between 1 and 9, rather than simply allowing y or n as valid responses?
 That numerical response could indicate a more continuous scale of grammaticality, a bit more like Sprouse's magnitude estimation task.

-Following on from the previous coupel of questions here: the trick is to change the `choices` parameter of our judgment trials, so that rather than only allowing "y" or "n" as choices we allow "1", "2", etc:
+Following on from the previous couple of questions here: the trick is to change the `choices` parameter of our judgment trials, so that rather than only allowing "y" or "n" as choices we allow "1", "2", etc:

 ```js
 //Filler sentence, ungrammatical